How not to buy a phone on Black Friday - three simple rules to smarter phone purchases

 Buying last year's phone is not the smart move for thrifty shoppers.
 If you want a good phone at a discount, you should be buying a used newer phone, not a brand-new older one.
 You can still save hundreds on a high-end phone that came out three months ago - Galaxy Note9s are going on Swappa in mint condition for under $700.
 That phone was $1000 when it launched, and you probably had to pay sales tax on that!

 If you're dead set on your phone needing to be brand-new, there are discounts on unlocked phones without installment plans or contracts.
-OnePlus will be selling the OnePlus 6 at a $100 discount later this week, and Google will be selling Pixel 3 and 3 XLs for $150 and $200 off on the Google Store starting Friday.
+OnePlus is selling the OnePlus 6 at a $100 discount, and Google is offering Pixel 3 and 3 XLs for $150 and $200 off on the Google Store starting Friday.
+You can get a Galaxy S9 for $520 - that's a bargain.
 These are new phones!

 Bonus tips